-CARB's enforcement approach is two-pronged: ensuring compliance through robust, regular inspections and deterring violations through the penalty assessment process.
-From the compliance side, it includes conducting both field inspections and fleet-wide audits.
+CARB's enforcement approach is two-pronged: ensuring compliance through robust, regular inspections and deterring violations through a penalty assessment process.
+From the compliance-side, it includes conducting both field inspections and fleet-wide audits.
 For field inspections, the focus has been on enforcing heavy-duty diesel vehicle (HDDV) regulations, such as the Truck and Bus Regulation, the airborne toxic control measure (ATCM) to limit idling, and the Heavy-Duty Vehicle Inspection Program (HDVIP).
 At refineries and fueling stations, CARB enforces fuel formulation regulations.
-For railyards, CARB enforces regulations related to drayage trucks, transportation refrigeration units (TRUs), and cargo handling equipment (CHE) (see Figure 4-4: CARB

-Enforcement Programs Relevant to the ECV Community below for a more detailed description of the enforcement program).
-From the deterrence-side, CARB Enforcement encourages violators to support CARB's community-based projects by setting aside a portion of penalties paid from enforcement action settlements for Supplemental Environmental Projects (SEPs).
+In railyards, CARB enforces regulations related to drayage trucks, transportation refrigeration units (TRUs), and cargo handling equipment.
+From the deterrence-side, CARB Enforcement encourages violators to support CARB's community-based projects program by setting aside a portion of penalties paid from enforcement action settlements for Supplemental Environmental Projects (SEPs).

-As shown in the figure 4-3 below, CARB conducted over 1,500 HDDV inspections in the ECV community from 2017 to 2019 (see Appendix 4, Table 1 for a summary of HDDV enforcement activities in ECV, and Appendix 4, Table 3 to review individual HDDV inspection data).
-The overall compliance with CARB regulations was 90 percent, but varies annually.
+As shown in Figure 4-3 below, CARB conducted over 3,500 HDDV inspections in the SELA community from 2017 to 2019iii.
+The overall compliance with CARB's regulations was 87 percent but varies annually^{iv}.
 This may depend on a few factors, including the number of vehicles inspected and the method of selecting vehicles for inspection (e.g., targeting vehicles that might fail inspection).
-Over the three-year period, CARB issued 157 citations in the ECV community, 122 of which were for emissions-related violations (i.e. violations that directly contribute to air pollution) and 35 for non-emissions related violations (e.g., violations that could contribute indirectly to air pollution, such as a truck not complying with labeling requirements).
+Over the three-year period, CARB issued 467 citations in the SELA community, 343 of which were for emissions-related violations (i.e., violations that directly contribute to air pollution) and 124 for non-emissions related violations (e.g., violations that could contribute indirectly to air pollution, such as a truck not complying with labeling requirements).